DoctorWkt/TTL_TicTacToe/journal.md

 and the board seems to be playing a sensible game.
 Later, I'll fix up the LED resistors and put in a green tie LED as well as the red win LED.
 Then I'll do a video for Youtube.
 Success!

+## Sun 23 Jun 08:21:11 AEST 2019

+I was watching some of Robert Barusch's videos and he mentioned https://jlcpcb.com/, and they are much cheaper than breadboardkillers, so I've also ordered 5 PCBs from them.
+On hackaday.io, Ken Yap suggested a way to allow the board to move first.
+I've done it a slightly different way.
+Use another 8K of ROM to hold the moves and states for when the board moves in position 1 first.
+Use a switch and a pull-down resistor to set the ROM's A13 line to low for user-first, high for board-first.
+I've just modified gen_moves.pl and parse_moves.pl to create multiple moves and ROM files.
+I've loaded the new ROM into the existing Logisim version and it works fine.
+I might try it out on the breadboard version with an actual switch.

+I added the switch and resistor to the breadboard, also to the PCB design.
+Now 7 vias, sigh.
+There was a couple of small bugs in the Perl code which I fixed, and now the breadboard can play board first and shows the wins and ties.
+All good.
+Now to update the documentation.